Date of birth: 4 May 1971

 • After a spell at Krylya Sovetov, guiding them into Europe, he took over at CSKA in October 2009, replacing Juande Ramos.
 That December he led CSKA to the UEFA Champions League knockout stages for the first time before quarter-final elimination by FC Internazionale Milano.

 • Lifted first trophy in May 2011 with CSKA's Russian Cup triumph and went on to further success.
 CSKA returned to the UEFA Champions League knockout rounds in 2011/12, losing in the last 16 to Real Madrid CF, but 2012/13 brought their first league title since 2006 and a shoot-out defeat of FC Anji Makhachkala on penalties in the Russian Cup final.
-Began the next season with another trophy as CSKA lifted the Russian Super Cup.
+Began the next season with another trophy as CSKA lifted the Russian Super Cup and ended it with a second straight league title.

 ©UEFA.com 1998-2014.
 All rights reserved.